nresare/pam-ssh-agent/README.md

 * `debug` This will increase log output to the AUTHPRIV syslog facility
 * `file=/file/name` This will modify the file holding the authorized public keys instead of the default `/etc/security/authorized_keys`.
 This path is subject to the variable expansions mentioned below
+* `ca_keys_file=/ca/keys/filename`.
+The file at this path, if specified, will be expected to contain lines with ssh keys that are considered trusted certificate authority keys.
+See below for further information about certificate authentication and the subtle format difference in file format compared to `file`
 * `default_ssh_auth_sock=/path/to/ssh_agent_unix_socket` the path to use if the `SSH_AUTH_SOCKET` is not set

+## SSH Certificates

+Besides authenticating using signatures corresponding to ssh public keys, SSH certificates can also be used.
+A certificate is considered valid if the following conditions are met:

+* The current time is within the validity period
+* The certificate signature is valid and was made by a trusted certificate key
+* The username provided to the plugin by the PAM_USER item is in the certificate's list of principals

+Just like with OpenSSH there are two ways to specify a certificate authority key.
+In the same way as the authorized_keys format, a certificate authority key can be specified alongside the regular ssh keys by being prefixed by a list of options that include the `cert-authority` option.
+In the simplest case, this means that the key is prefixed with `cert-authority` followed by a space and the key in its usual single line format.

+The second way to specify certificate authority keys work in the same way as the OpenSSH option `TrustedUserCAKeys` where keys without the `cert-authority` option are specified, one per line.
+To enable this mode of operation, set the `ca_keys_file` option.

 ## Variable expansions